ISISNeutronMuon/quickBayes/docs/source/theory.rst

 - The normalisation is just the value of the hyper volume for the parameters
 - The :math:`P(D|\underline\theta, M)` can be represented as gaussians and approximated by a first order Taylor expansion

-In the second part the first assumption is removed, allowing for unique lines (functions) to be included.
+In the second part I have extended the derivation to remove the first assumption, allowing for unique lines (functions) to be included.

+When used by the quickBayes package the chi squared values are calculated using either `scipy <https://scipy.org/>`_ or `gofit <https://ralna.github.io/GOFit/_build/html/index.html>`_.
+However, it is possible to add new fitting engines if these are not sufficient.

 Original Derivation
 -------------------